 The game of Monopoly given a meticulous visual redesign based on The Legend Of Zelda: Twilight Princess.
 All character tokens, properties, and cards have been rewritten with locations and events from Twilight Princess.

-Board and cards will be uploaded at a later date.
+Board and cards may be uploaded at a later date.

 Video Games - Designed, but Not Built

 The Legend Of Zelda: Maestro Of Color